-Issues of sanitation and hygiene still remain one of the main concerns for developing countries.
+Addresses issues of sanitation and hygiene which still remain one of the main concerns for developing countries.

 Sustainable sanitation is a matter of dignity, equality, and safety, and is crucial to improving the health and wellbeing of a community.